-Still, what happens when your old reliable EFTPOS terminal suffers technical complications?
-Or worse, a network outage paralyses your ability to accept payments altogether?
-Chances are most ordinary business owners aren’t technically adept enough to pull out the screwdrivers and troubleshoot the problems there and then, so what can be done to prevent it from becoming a problem?
+Chances are most ordinary business owners aren’t technically adept enough to pull out the screwdrivers and troubleshoot the problem.
+So what can be done to prevent it from stalling sales?

-Fortunately, Australian business owners don’t have to hang their hat solely on EFTPOS terminals; many payment alternatives are available to ensure your bottom line won’t be impacted.
+Fortunately, Australian business owners don’t have to hang their hat solely on EFTPOS terminals.
+Many payment alternatives are available to ensure your bottom line won’t be impacted.

 Payment links

-This payment alternative serves most effectively for businesses operating in diverse environments, such as pop-up shops or even things like remote consultations.
+Payment links serve most effectively for businesses operating in diverse environments, such as pop-up shops or even things like remote consultations.

 QR codes

-Say, for instance, you’re trying to sell something at a trade show or a crowded marketplace.
+Say, for instance, you’re trying to sell something at a trade show or crowded marketplace.
 What do you do when a potential customer expresses interest in one of your products?

-Essentially, these are just codes you can display on your smartphone screen or print out as physical labels to present on your counter.
 Next, customers can pull out their smartphones to scan the code to launch a payment interface tailored to your payment method of choice – not dissimilar to how payment links work.

 Gift cards or vouchers